Enhancing the Wilmington/Baltimore Streetscape

 I echo Sandra Curson's comment submitted a month ago.
 Furthermore, the forthcoming new hotels on Baltimore Avenue (Grotto on the oceanfront and The Sands Hotel's expansion on the ocean block) and on Wilmington Avenue (The Bellhaven) should be asked to fund a major portion of the construction costs along their stretches of the streets involved.
 Generally, the loss of parking spaces this project will cause means it's a hard pass for me.
 The estimates for total cost now range from at least $30M to about $50M, depending on whether utilities are undergrounded or not, unknown rises in construction costs, etc..
 The City should consider shoring up its essential infrastructure (wastewater, stormwater, street repairs, better pedestrian conditions) before taking on this massive, costly streetscape.
 I get the impression that it's viewed as some sort of crown jewel project by a few people who are pushing it to cement their legacy.
 The City's fiscal stability should take precedence over a few people's aspirations of grandeur.

-suzannegg asked 12 months ago
+suzannegg asked about 1 year ago

 Thank you for your comment.